Orientation theory in arithmetic geometry: Notations and conventions

 \section{Notations and conventions}

 All schemes in this paper are assumed to be noetherian of finite dimension.
-We will say an $S$-scheme $X$, or equivalently its structure morphism, is \emph{projective} if it admits an $S$-embedding into $\PP^n_S$ for a suitable integer $n$.\footnote{For example, if one works with quasi-projective schemes over a noetherian affine scheme (or more generally a noetherian scheme which admits an ample line bundle), then a morphism is proper if and only if it is projective with our convention -- use \cite[Cor.
+We will say that an $S$-scheme $X$, or equivalently its structure morphism, is \emph{projective} if it admits an $S$-embedding into $\PP^n_S$ for a suitable integer $n$.\footnote{For example, if one works with quasi-projective schemes over a noetherian affine scheme (or more generally a noetherian scheme which admits an ample line bundle), then a morphism is proper if and only if it is projective with our convention -- use \cite[Cor.
 5.3.3]{EGA2}.}

-In the whole text, $\base$ stands for a sub-category of the category of such schemes.
+In the whole text, unless stated otherwise, $\base$ stands for a sub-category of the category of such schemes.
 We will assume that $\base$ is stable by blow-up and contains any open subscheme of (resp. projective bundle over) a scheme in $\base$.
+The category $\base$ can be the category of all schemes, especially in the examples and definitions which do not deal with absolute purity.
+On the contrary, when dealing with the absolute purity property, the relevant examples for applications area: \begin{itemize} \item the category $\reg$ of all regular schemes (\emph{i.e.} its local rings are regular.) \item the category $\sm_S$ of smooth $S$-schemes, for an arbitrary base scheme $S$. \end{itemize}

+By convention, unless explicitly stated, when we speak of the rank of a vector bundle, the dimension of a morphism, the codimension of a closed subscheme (or a closed immersion), it will always be assumed to be \emph{constant}.\footnote{If one wants to avoid this convention, see remarks \ref{rem:non_constant_rk} and \ref{rem:non_constant_codim}.}